mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Hash_Wrangling.md

 It mostly uses CityHash with seeds.

-The main ones so far are StrCode32 - used in lua, langIds, and in GZ as part of the file name hashing??
-PathFileNameCode64 - Used in file name hashing, most commonly seen in output from GzsTool/QarTool.
-(The name is my(tinmantex) choosing, since I don't know actual the function name) PathFileNameCode32 - some variant of the above, with a uint32 return to fit in luas number representation, used in a limited fashion in lua.
+The main ones so far are:

+  - StrCode32 - used in lua, langIds
+  - PathFileNameCode64 - Used in file name hashing, most commonly seen in output from GzsTool/QarTool.
+(The name is my(tinmantex) choosing, since I don't know actual the function name)
+  - PathFileNameCode32 - some variant of the above, with a uint32 return
+    to fit in luas number representation, used in a limited fashion in lua.
+Actual function code not verified.
+  - PathCode64 - another variant, hash of just path and file name, without the extension.
+Used in GzsTool/QarTool dictionary.
+  - PathCode64Gz - as above, but for GZ.

 In most cases we (modders) are only presented with the hashes themselves, and working with just hashes is not ideal in terms of